-- (11) To increase the effectiveness of Europol as a hub for information exchange in the Union, clear obligations for Member States to provide Europol with the data necessary for it to fulfil its objectives should be laid down.
+(11a) In order to ensure Europol's effectiveness as a hub of information exchange, clear obligations for Member States to provide Europol with the data necessary for it to fulfil its objectives should be laid down.
 While implementing such obligations, Member States should pay particular attention to providing data relevant for the fight against crimes considered to be strategic and operational priorities within relevant policy instruments of the Union, in particular the priorities set by the Council in the framework of the EU Policy Cycle for organised and serious international crime.
-In-line with Council Framework Decision 2006/960/JHA2 Member States should also endeavour to provide Europol with a copy of bilateral and multilateral exchanges of information with other Member States on crime falling under Europol's objectives.
+Member States should also endeavour to provide Europol with a copy of bilateral and multilateral exchanges of information with other Member States on crime falling under Europol's objectives.

+When supplying Europol with the necessary information, Member States should also include information about any alleged cyber attacks affecting Union bodies located in their territory.

 At the same time, Europol should increase the level of its support to Member States, so as to enhance mutual cooperation and sharing of information.
-Europol should submit an annual report to all Union institutions the European Parliament, the Council, the Commission and to national Parliaments on the extent to which information provided by the individual Member States provide it with information. - (12) To ensure effective cooperation between Europol and Member States, a nNational uUnit should be set up in each Member State.
-It should be the principal liaison between national law enforcement competent authorities and training institutes and Europol.
-To ensure continuous, effective exchange of information between Europol and nNational uUnits and to facilitate their cooperation, each nNational uUnit should second at least one liaison officer to Europol. - (13) Taking into account the decentralised structure of some Member States and the need to ensure in-certain cases rapid exchanges of information, Europol should be allowed to cooperate directly with law enforcement competent authorities in Member States in individual investigations, respecting subject to the conditions defined by Member States while keeping Europol nNational uUnits informed at their request.
+Europol should submit an annual report to all Union institutions the European Parliament, the Council, the Commission and to national Parliaments on the extent to which information provided by the individual Member States provide it with information.

+(12) To ensure effective cooperation between Europol and Member States, a #National #Unit should be set up in each Member State.
+It should be the principal liaison between national law enforcementcompetent authorities and training institutes and Europol-, thereby having a coordinating role in respect of Member States' cooperation with Europol, and thus contributing to ensuring that each Member State responds to Europol requests in a uniform way.
+To ensure continuous, effective exchange of information between Europol and nNational #Units and to facilitate their cooperation, each #National #Unit should second at least one liaison officer to Europol.